Maintaining and improving common property

 Create a maintenance fund

-If an owners corporation has a maintenance plan, they must have a maintenance fund which is money put aside to support future capital works requirements.
-Any part of the annual fees that is designated for the maintenance plan, money received under insurance policies for damage to property, and interest earned on the fund must be paid into that fund.
+A maintenance fund/sinking fund is required to support future capital works for a maintenance plan.
+This fund will include any annual fees designated for the maintenance plan, such as money received under insurance policies for property damage.
+Interest earned on the fund must be paid into that fund.

-An ordinary resolution at a general meeting is required for money to be paid out of the maintenance fund for items listed in the maintenance plan so maintenance items must be on the AGM agenda.
+In NSW, an ordinary resolution at a general meeting is required to withdraw money from the maintenance fund for items listed in the maintenance plan, so maintenance items must be on the AGM agenda.
 A special resolution is required for payments from the maintenance fund for an urgent matter not listed in the maintenance plan.

 Hold regular inspection checks

-4. What happens if there is a failure to maintain common property in an owners corporation
+4. What happens if there is a failure to maintain common property?

 Good maintenance helps retain the value of the building and makes the property more enjoyable to live in.
-Poor maintenance or neglect can lead to serious damage and safety hazards.
-Ensuring common property is adequately managed so that it serves its purpose and having the appropriate level of public liability cover for the common property is critical as a wide range of people have access to it and accidents often result in significant claims – not to mention the legal expenses.
+Poor maintenance or neglect can lead to severe damage and safety hazards.
+As many people have access to common property, it is essential to ensure adequate management so that it serves its purpose.
+Appropriate public liability insurance cover for the common property is also crucial, as accidents often result in significant claims and legal expenses.

 An owner took legal action against an owners corporation for damage to the owner’s property caused by water penetration via a balcony (a common occurrence).

-Although public liability insurance covers incidents on common property, all owners are liable as tenants-in-common so maintenance requirements should not be taken lightly.
+Although public liability insurance covers incidents on common property, all owners are liable as tenants-in-common, so maintenance requirements should not be taken lightly.
+If you’d like to learn more about building compliance for your strata property, download our FREE Community Living guide.
+Or ask a question at StrataFAQ.com.au.